VaibhavJangir26/ZyptoPulse-CryptoApp-/README.md

 make a get api call to fetch the item and show on fav screen using bloc state management

 => how to delete fav
-in fav model pass id as index and make a delete request to delete an item form fav with proper use of token
+in fav model pass id and make a delete request to delete an item form fav with proper use of token

 Technology used